flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 It is written in Pyflink for convenience but Flink Java Processor is also supported.
 And to run flink job without bugs, please make sure the properties for running a flink job is set properly in `tutorial_workflow.yaml` according to your local environment.

 Note, if you use some special dependencies and choose to submit the workflow to a remote environment for execution, you should put your dependencies in the `tutorial_workflow/dependencies` folder and refer them properly.
-That's because AI Flow will upload the whole project directory to remote for execution and users need to make sure in the remote env, the python processors can run correctly.
+That's because AIFlow will upload the whole project directory to remote for execution and users need to make sure in the remote env, the python processors can run correctly.

-## Run the whole workflow
+## Run a Workflow

 Now we have finished the introduction of how to write a workflow.
-For the whole codes, please go to check [tutorial_project](https://github.com/alibaba/flink-ai-extended/tree/master/flink-ai-flow/examples/tutorial_project) directory.
+For the whole codes, please go to check [tutorial_project](https://github.com/flink-extended/ai-flow/tree/master/examples/tutorial_project) directory.
 After configuring the yaml file according to your own environment, it is time to run the workflow.

-Before running, please make sure you have installed AI Flow and started AIFlowServer, notification service and scheduler correctly according to the QuickStart document.
+Before running, please make sure you have installed AIFlow and started AIFlowServer, notification service and scheduler correctly according to the QuickStart document.

 Then, type following commands in your terminal:
 ```bash